kaizendorks/dexa/README.md

 - DONE - create a dexarc file after generating the project

 ### 0.3.0 - IN PROGRESS
-Rewrite to ES6 (so we allow customizations to be done in ES6-style JS files, and we support top-level async/await code)
+DONE Rewrite to ES6 (so we allow customizations to be done in ES6-style JS files, and we support top-level async/await code)

 Add:
 - DONE allow stacks to define their "add" commands, by just adding a template folder inside `/add`.
 No need for any extra config or metadata in `dexa.js`.